WhitehillGroup/new-support/docs/atm/configuration.md

 ![](/assets/banners/whg_atmconfig.png)

-Want to customize your ATMs to your liking?
+Want to customize your banknotes?
 This is the place.

 !!!warning
 This page assumes the user has basic knowledge of the Roblox scripting language, Luau.